Top 5 3rd Quarter Trades of HU - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC’s top five trades of the quarter.
+According to GuruFocus data, these were HUNTINGTON NATIONAL BANK’s top five trades of the quarter.

-During the quarter, HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC bought 25,449 shares of NAS:ISTB for a total holding of 65,992.
-The trade had a 0.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.02.
+During the quarter, HUNTINGTON NATIONAL BANK bought 979,022 shares of ARCA:DOL for a total holding of 1,530,807.
+The trade had a 0.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $41.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.